wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-hub.rst

 Integrating Security Hub with EventBridge
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To integrate Security Hub with EventBridge, you need to create the following:
+To integrate Security Hub with EventBridge, you need to create the following resources:

 -  A Firehose stream in Amazon Data Firehose
 -  An event rule in EventBridge